 You can choose to keep the recognized chord in memory while the Damper pedal is kept pressed.
 In this case, you can freely play any chord on the keyboard, and the arranger will still play the 'latched' chord.
-This is especially useful when playing in Full Keyboard mode (with the SPLIT indicator turned off), and all the notes you play on the keyboard could be recognized as a new chord.
+This is especially useful when the SPLIT indicator is turned off, and all the notes you play on the keyboard could be recognized as a new chord.